 Review your plugins every four to six months.
 Evaluate each one and delete if:

-The first things that loads on your website is CSS.
+The first things that load on your website are CSS.
 The longer this takes to load, the waiting time increases.
-Reduction of CSS use leads to reduction in website load time.
+Reduction of CSS use leads to the reduction in website load time.

-CSS file size reduction and removal of CSS scripts which are old is done with CSS Compressor tool which is online and free.
+CSS file size reduction and removal of CSS scripts which are old are done with CSS Compressor tool which is online and free.

-Compression reduce file-size.
-Website conversion to a .zip file which is known as server compression, improves website load time as a result of reduced page size.
+Compression reduces file-size.
+Website conversion to a .zip file which is known as server compression improves website load time as a result of the reduced page size.
 Compression reduces HTML and CSS files by 70 percent which lets users download less data.
 Have your server compression enabled by contacting your hosting company.